wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/domains/configure-a-custom-domain-for-your-organization.md

 # Configure a Custom Domain for Your Organization

-A custom domain is essential for effective branding, discoverability, and credibility of a website.
-Choreo allows you to easily configure custom domains for your organization, enabling developers to utilize it to configure custom URLs for their components such as API proxies, services, web applications, and webhooks.
+A custom domain is essential for effective branding, discoverability, and credibility of a website. {{ product_name }} allows you to easily configure custom domains for your organization, enabling developers to utilize it to configure custom URLs for their components such as API proxies, services, web applications, and webhooks.

 !!! info "Note"
     The Custom Domains feature is provided exclusively to paid subscribers.
 Free-tier organizations do not have access to custom domain configuration.

-This section provides an overview of Choreo’s custom domain configuration model and guides you through configuring a custom domain for your organization.
+This section provides an overview of {{ product_name }}’s custom domain configuration model and guides you through configuring a custom domain for your organization.

-## Choreo custom domain configuration model
+## {{ product_name }} custom domain configuration model

-Choreo allows platform engineers to add custom domains for their organizations.
+{{ product_name }} allows platform engineers to add custom domains for their organizations.
 When an platform engineer adds custom domains to an organization, component developers can utilize the custom domains for their respective components.

 ## Configure a custom domain for an organization